 Apple to launch first online store in India next week

-[BENGALURU] Apple Inc will launch its first online store in India on Sept 23, the iPhone maker said on Friday, coinciding with the country's festive season that rakes in some of the biggest sales for retailers every year.
+[NEW DELHI] Apple will launch its first online store in India on Sept 23, the iPhone maker said on Friday, coinciding with the country's holiday season that brings some of the biggest sales for retailers every year.

-The company currently sells its products in India through third-party vendors and e-commerce firms such as Amazon.com Inc and Walmart Inc-owned Flipkart.
+Apple sells its products in India through third-party vendors and e-commerce operators such as Amazon.com's Indian unit and Walmart-owned Flipkart.

-India, with more than 1 billion wireless subscribers of which about a third rely on basic handsets, provides huge growth prospects for smartphone makers, as well as cheap labour to manufacture the devices.
+The Cupertino, California-based tech giant's iPhones are coveted by tens of millions of Indians but their price keeps them out of the reach of many.

-Apple assembles some smartphones, including the iPhone 11, at Foxconn and Wistron's plants in two southern Indian states.
+Chinese companies led by Xiaomi dominate in the world's second-biggest smartphone market, with Apple accounting for just 1 per cent of shipments.

-Through its online retail platform, Apple plans to offer assistance to customers in English and Hindi, while allowing users to engrave their iPads, Apple Pencil and Airpods in English and also in a handful of Indian languages, including Bengali and Gujarati.
+Through its online retail platform, Apple plans to offer assistance to customers in English and Hindi, while allowing users to personalise some devices, including iPads, with engravings, it said.

 Your feedback is important to us